 The outstanding feature of the building is the rich interior decoration.
 A cornice runs around the full interior perimeter at the same height as the platform that forms the women’s section and at the height of the bimah.
 While the exterior of the Synagogue is simple and unremarkable, internally there are murals full of Jewish symbolism.

-Those interested in pursuing more details should refer to the The Bezalel Narkiss Index of Jewish Art at the Centre for Jewish Art.
-Detailed architectural drawings are available as well commentry on the architecture.
-The information can be reached at
+Those interested in further information can visit the Bezalel Narkiss Index of Jewish Art at the Center for Jewish Art of the Hebrew University of Jerusalem, where detailed architectural drawings are available as well commentary on the architecture.